MaximeRivest/attachmentsv3/CONTRIBUTING.md

   ```bash
   uv add --dev <package>
   ```
+  Note: Dev group already includes optional processor deps used in tests (e.g., `pandas`, `openpyxl`) so test suites don’t fail due to missing extras.
+If you want to keep a lighter dev env, remove them from `[dependency-groups].dev` and run tests that skip those paths.
 - Docs extras live under `[project.optional-dependencies].docs`.
 You can also install docs deps directly via:
   ```bash
   pip install -e ".[docs]"